Zaanse Schans Windmills: Complete Day Trip Guide from Amsterdam (2026)

 Zaanse Schans is small enough that even a leisurely visit takes only 3–4 hours.
 Combine with:

-• Volendam & Marken (40 minutes by bus from Zaanse Schans) — fishing villages, traditional fishermen’s outfits, smoked eel.
+• Volendam & Marken (around 40 minutes by bus from Zaanse Schans) — fishing villages, traditional costumes, smoked eel, and a scenic ferry across the IJsselmeer.

 • Edam (50 minutes by bus) — the cheese town; cheese market on Wednesdays in July and August.

-• Haarlem (25 minutes by train via Zaandam) — Frans Hals Museum and the Grote Markt.
+• Haarlem (around 25 minutes by train via Zaandam) — the Frans Hals Museum, hidden hofjes, and the Grote Markt.

 • Alkmaar (30 minutes by train) — Friday-morning cheese market through summer.